 We can’t have RECess without a few playground rules.
 In order to provide an enjoyable experience for everyone, we ask that all patrons demonstrate respect for others by adhering to all policies and caring for property.
 Members and guests should familiarize themselves with our playground rules and room regulations as posted in the facility or on the website.
 Verbal instructions from staff are for the safety and comfort of all members and guests, and must be followed at all times.

-For the comfort of our patrons and to create a welcoming, inclusive and safe environment, shirts and shoes are required throughout the facility.
+In order to minimize the spread of bacteria and help keep our patrons healthy and active, shirts and shoes are required throughout the facility.
 Shirts must cover, at a minimum, your sides/torso and midriff.
-Sports bras must be covered by a shirt of some type.
+Sports bras must be covered by a shirt.

 Footwear requirements: Non-marking shoes are required on all wood floors (i.e. basketball and racquetball courts, the group exercise studio, and multi-purpose rooms).
 Sandals, clogs, and other open shoes are not permitted in the cardiovascular and strength areas.
 Minimalist shoes (e.g., Vibram Five Finger shoes and other similar shoes) are now permitted to be worn throughout the Student Recreation Center.
 Patrons choosing to wear minimalist shoes while using the Student Recreation Center do so at their own risk.
 Campus Recreation staff reserves the right to determine if footwear is not appropriate for use.

 Because of increased risk of injury, it is recommended that jewelry be removed prior to participating in any activities or before utilizing any equipment in the fitness areas.
 Please remember that jewelry is not permitted in any Intramural Sport contest.
 Jeans or other pants/shorts with rivets are not allowed on any equipment.